Home » Madrid » Thyssen Museum tickets

 Thyssen Bornemisza Museum artworks

-While the Prado Museum and Reina Sofía Museum focus on the depth – they have many paintings of the same artists, Thyssen Bornemisza Museum offers an incredible breadth of artistic styles.
+While the Prado Museum and Reina Sofía Museum focus on depth – they have many paintings of the same artists, Thyssen Bornemisza Museum offers an incredible breadth of artistic styles.

-At this Museum you would find the whos who of the art world, sometimes with only a single painting.
+At this Museum, you would find the whos who of the art world, sometimes with only a single painting.
 But that’s the allure of Thyssen Madrid.

 It represents various art movements, not to mention the personal taste of the original collectors – Baron Heinrich Thyssen Bornemisza and his family.